Missing persons Willow Creek

 Jasper erupted into laughter as his avatar ran his friend’s avatar off the tracks.
-The sound of children playing carried her to a simpler time, her girlhood, hazy childhood memories framed in a lavender halo, the taste of a strawberry milkshake polished in her mind like a river-washed stone, so smooth she could feel it going down her throat even now, even if she couldn’t express or even remember what made it so good.
+The sound of children playing carried her to a simpler time, her girlhood, hazy childhood memories framed in a lavender halo, the taste of a strawberry milkshake polished in her mind, so smooth she could feel it going down her throat even now, even if she couldn’t express or even remember what made it so good.
 But Jasper could; he could still find this ephemeral joy in the face of tragedy.
 She’d make sure it stayed that way.
 If anyone thought Jo had limits for what she’d do to protect her son, they’d be damn wrong.

 Stupid aliens, she thought, writing furiously.